hemelb-codes/hemelb/doc/user/main-application.md

 If using resolved blood cells, you also require:
 - HDF5*
-- VTK* version 9 (for RBC mode)
+- VTK*>=9 (for RBC mode)

 The dependencies marked with * can be built automatically by the build system.

 ## Download